Mekadrom/uhoma/readme.md

 You can start the node server by running `./gradlew :node_backend:bootRun` in the root of this repo.
 You can also distribute by running `./gradlew jarAll` and then cding into `dist` and running `./run_node.sh`.

 You can then start a node ui instance by running `ng serve --open` in the `node-ui` project's directory.
+This will open the node's ui in your browser.

 Here is the current planned architecture of the project, in a diagram that showcases how each part might communicate with the others: